kognise/obsidian-aviation/FAR/Volume 4/E Organization/0385 Staff assignments and review of action under assignments.md

 \(1\) For exemptions from section 41102 or 41103of 49 U.S.C.
 Subtitle VII, and from orders issued thereunder, and from applicable regulations under this chapter where the course of action is clear under current policy or precedent.

-\(2\) For waivers of the Department's filing fee requirements under part 389 of this chapter, in accordance with current policy or precedent.
+\(2\) For waivers of the Department's filing fee requirements under [[Volume 4/E Organization/0389 Fees and charges for special services.md|part 389 of this chapter]], in accordance with current policy or precedent.

 \(3\) For relief under section 40109 of 49 U.S.C.
 Subtitle VII to hold out, arrange, and coordinate the operation of air ambulance flights as indirect air carriers in accordance with established precedent.

-\(c\) To waive the deadlines in §377.10(c) of this chapter for filing applications for the renewal of temporary authorizations when, in the Director's judgment, the public interest would be served.
-The provisions of §377.10(d) of this chapter shall apply in the same manner as to a timely filed application.
+\(c\) To waive the deadlines in [[Volume 4/D Special regulations/0377 Continuance of expired authorizations by operation of law pending final determination of applications for renewal thereof.md#§377.10   Requirements for, and effect of, renewal applications.|§377.10]](c) of this chapter for filing applications for the renewal of temporary authorizations when, in the Director's judgment, the public interest would be served.
+The provisions of [[Volume 4/D Special regulations/0377 Continuance of expired authorizations by operation of law pending final determination of applications for renewal thereof.md#§377.10   Requirements for, and effect of, renewal applications.|§377.10]](d) of this chapter shall apply in the same manner as to a timely filed application.

 \(d\) With respect to air carrier names:

-\(1\) To register names and trade names of certificated and commuter air carriers pursuant to part 215 of this chapter.
+\(1\) To register names and trade names of certificated and commuter air carriers pursuant to [[Volume 4/A Economic regulations/0215 Use and change of names of air carriers, foreign air carriers and commuter air carriers.md|part 215 of this chapter]].

 \(2\) To reissue certificates issued under sections 41102 or 41103 of 49 U.S.C.
 Subtitle VII when revisions thereof are necessitated by a change in the name of a carrier, provided that no issue of substance concerning the operating authority of the carrier is involved.

-\(e\) To approve, deny, or cancel registrations filed with the Department by air taxi operators pursuant to part 298 of this chapter.
+\(e\) To approve, deny, or cancel registrations filed with the Department by air taxi operators pursuant to [[Volume 4/A Economic regulations/0298 Exemptions for air taxi and commuter air carrier operations.md|part 298 of this chapter]].

-\(f\) To approve certificates of insurance filed with the Department on behalf of U.S. and foreign air carriers in accordance with the provisions of part 205 of this chapter.
+\(f\) To approve certificates of insurance filed with the Department on behalf of U.S. and foreign air carriers in accordance with the provisions of [[Volume 4/A Economic regulations/0205 Aircraft accident liability insurance.md|part 205 of this chapter]].

 \(g\) With respect to mail rates: